reynsnivea/Open_Data_Vea_Automation/README.md

 The data is transfered using FTP and the metadata is updated by calling the API of the CKAN open data portal.

+All parameters used in this and the other scripts are determined in the config.json file.

 ### 2.2 Ftp_Transfer.py

 Transfering files to the FTP-server is achieved by this python script.